 Green’s Function Reaction Dynamics

-In the new version of the algorithm, we have implemented ideas of Opplestrup and coworkers3.
+In the new version of the algorithm, we overcome the drawbacks of the original algorithm by implementing ideas of Opplestrup and coworkers .
 In this new scheme, protective domains are put around single particles and pairs of particles, as shown in Fig. 1.
 For each of the domains, the reaction-diffusion problem is solved analytically using Green’s functions.
 This yields for each domain an event type and an event time; as described below, the set of possible event types depends on whether the domain is a Single, meaning it contains a single particle, or a Pair, meaning it contains a pair of particles.
 The event times are put in a chronologically ordered event list, and the events are then executed in chronological order.
 When an event is executed, the particles of the corresponding domain are propagated, for the propagated particles new domains, with new event types and new event times, are determined, and the new events are put back in the event list.
 The new version of GFRD, called eGFRD, is thus an exact, event-driven, asynchronous algorithm.
-Its asynchronous nature makes eGFRD similar in spirit to event-driven MD simulations of hard spheres and the Gibson-Bruck scheme, which is an exact, event-driven asynchronous algorithm for simulating the zero-dimensional chemical master equation4.
+Its asynchronous nature makes eGFRD similar in spirit to the Gibson-Bruck scheme, which is an exact, event-driven asynchronous algorithm for simulating the zero-dimensional chemical master equation .
 A movie of eGFRD in action is shown in Movie 1.

 A Pair is a domain that contains a pair of particles.
 The reaction-diffusion problem of two particles that can react with each other and diffuse in a spherical domain with absorbing boundary conditions can, to our knowledge, not be solved analytically.
 We therefore apply a coordinate transformation leading to a diffusion problem for the center-of-mass coordinate R and a reaction-diffusion problem for the inter-particle vector r, as sketched in Fig. 3.
 The event types that can occur are R leaving its domain, r leaving its domain, a unimolecular reaction or a bimolecular reaction.
 For each of these events a tentative event time is determined, and the event with the smallest tentative event time is the one that will happen, and put in the event list.

-2 van Zon JS, ten Wolde PR (2005) Green’s-function reaction dynamics: A particle-based approach for simulating biochemical networks in time and space.
+- Van Zon JS, Ten Wolde PR (2005) Green’s Function Reaction Dynamics: A particle-based approach for simulating biochemical networks in time and space.
 J Chem Phys, 123: 234910. (doi, arXiv)